Edvard Tallaksen: Death

 On Monday 13 November 1944, Tallaksen and his companion Gregers Gram went to Plasskafeen at Olaf Ryes Plass, where they were supposed to meet some German deserters.
 Gram worked with "Operation Derby" to accomplish psychological warfare by spreading black propaganda; he thought he could use these deserters in his work.
 However, both Gram and Tallaksen were led into a trap.
 The "deserters" turned out to be provocateurs; the meeting was staged at Victoria Terrasse, the headquarters of the Gestapo.

 It all ended with a shootout, where Gram was killed and Tallaksen was shot in the jaw.
 After two weeks at Aker Hospital, he was transferred to Akershus Fortress, where he committed suicide on 29 November 1944 to avoid betraying his comrades in Oslogjengen.

 Post-war

 Tallaksen's body was cremated and buried at Kristiansand Cemetery after the war.

 Honours and awards

 In 1947, Tallaksen was posthumously awarded the highest Norwegian military award, the War Cross with sword.
-In addition to the Military Cross and Bar, after participating in Operation Company he also received St. Olav's Medal With Oak Branch, the Norwegian War Medal and the Defence Medal 1940–1945.
+In addition to the Military Cross and Bar, after participating in Operation Company he also received St. Olav's Medal With Oak Branch and the Norwegian War Medal.

-In 2008, Edvard Tallaksen was made known to a broader audience when his character was included in the film Max Manus, portrayed by the actor Mads Eldøen.
+In 2008, Edvard Tallaksen was made known to a broader audience when his character was included in the film Max Manus, portrayed by the actor Mats Eldøen.